layer-3/docs/docs/legacy/about/partners-and-advisors.md

 # 👥 Partners & Advisors

 :::info
 Yellow Network is a project in development.
 Not all solutions presented in the following (sub)sections are implemented at this stage.
-The current, and all subsequent sub-pages, are subject to change.&#x20;
+The current, and all subsequent sub-pages, are subject to change.

 For more information, visit the [Roadmap](about/roadmap.md)
 :::

 We are proud to have a strong and ever-expanding network of Advisors, Backers, and Partners from different fields and industries.
 These partnerships allow us to achieve far-reaching impact and scale.

-If you are interested in partnering with Yellow Network, reach out to us via our [social media](#).&#x20;
+If you are interested in partnering with Yellow Network, reach out to us via our [social media](#).

 ## **Advisors**

-Learn more about our trusted advisors who help to promote Yellow Network and provide us with decades of expertise:&#x20;
+Learn more about our trusted advisors who help to promote Yellow Network and provide us with decades of expertise:

 **Chris Larsen -** [Co-founder and Chairman, Ripple](https://ripple.com/company/leadership/)